robb0wen/synthwave-vscode/README.md

 **Important**: Make sure you include the file protocol in the path i.e. `file://`

-Open your command pallete with `Ctrl + Shift + P` or `⇧⌘P` and choose "Enable custom CSS and JS".
-It will prompty you to restart, and when you do the lights should be on :)
+Open your command pallete with `Ctrl + Shift + P` or `Shift + ⌘ + P` and choose "Enable custom CSS and JS".
+It will prompt you to restart, and when you do the lights should be on :)

 **NOTE: Every time you update VS code, you will need to repeat this step to re-enable custom CSS and JS.
 Similarly, when the theme updates, you will need to copy the updated css to your chosen location**